Full Guide to Joshua Tree National Park: Hikes, Wildlife, Stargazing, and More

 Camping

 There are several amazing campgrounds in the park itself.
-I’ve personally stayed at the Jumbo Rocks Campground and hiked by the others.
+I’ve personally stayed at the Jumbo Rocks Campground several times and hiked by the others.

-This is is the biggest campground (124 sites) and it is absolutely beautiful to set up your tent between those large rocks!
+• Jumbo Rocks Campground: This is the biggest campground (124 sites) and it is absolutely beautiful to set up your tent between those large rocks!
 It is the one with the least density of Joshua trees compared to the others, but the incredible rock formations totally make up for this.
-There is enough space between campsites so that most of them feel private and secluded.
+There is generally enough space between campsites so that most of them feel private and secluded.
 I’d book a campsite there again and again.
 The campground has no water.
 It has pit toilets.
-Each campsite is equipped with tables, and fire grates.
+Each campsite is equipped with tables and fire grates.

-Indian Cove Campground is situated in the park's most popular area and is surrounded by the beauty of amazing rock formations and located in an area with numerous Joshua Trees.
+• Indian Cove Campground: Indian Cove Campground is situated in the park's most popular area and is surrounded by the beauty of amazing rock formations and located in an area with numerous Joshua Trees.
 Being in close proximity to some highly sought-after hikes like the Hidden Valley Nature Trail and Barker Dam, it stands out as an excellent choice for accessing these popular trails early in the morning before they get crowded.
 The campground has 101 campsites.
 There is no water.
 It has pit toilets.
-As usual, each campsite is equipped with tables, and fire grates.
+As usual, each campsite is equipped with tables and fire grates.

 Camping in the middle of the desert: The Jumbo Rocks Campground is one of the prettiest locations to camp in the park.

-An cabin just outside the town of Joshua Tree provides a very secluded and special experience.
+A cozy cabin just outside Joshua Tree town offers a secluded and unforgettable desert getaway.

 Leave No Trace